AgileDiagnosis/radial-index/README.md

 ## Options

 `getIndicesFromPoints` optionally takes a configuration object as its second argument.
-That configuration object can provide provides three additional parameters to `getIndicesFromPoints`.
+That configuration object provides three additional parameters to `getIndicesFromPoints`.

     {